 - Using formative and/or interim assessment information to improve teaching and learning

 The CERA Board has authorized up to $7,500 annually for the Classroom Innovation Grant Award program.
-One or more Classroom Innovation Grant Awards will be presented each year, not to exceed the maximum of $7,500.
-Individual project budgets may not exceed $2,500.
+One Classroom Innovation Grant Award will be presented each year for the following grade spans: 1) Pre-K -Elementary, 2) Middle School, and 3) High School.
+Each grade span award may not exceed $2,500.
+The definition of classroom may be considered any learning environment.
 Projects will be funded for a maximum of 18 months.

 CERA membership is not required to apply for this grant opportunity.

 Submissions are now being accepted for the CERA Classroom Innovation Grant Awards.
 Click here for additional information and to submit your proposal before the June 9th deadline.

 Susan Barkdoll teaches at North Verdemont Elementary School in the San Bernardino City Unified School District.
 Her project, Next Generation Students in Science-“Make it so!” is designed to engage students in the pursuit of S.T.E.A.M path to career opportunities.
 The grant will allow students to design, build and maintain an aquaponics system on their school campus to witness the implementation of the Next Generation Science Standards in their daily lives.
 In collaboration with academic and community business leaders, students will assist the professionals in the construction of a pond, garden beds and electrical components for temperature, food and oxygen maintenance.
 The project will provide opportunities to develop and meet realistic goals while learning the current standards.
 These childhood experiences direct our students into pathways to careers for the next generation, while providing a foundation for the next century.

 You can view her project video below: